 Dean, College of Engineering, Michigan State University

 Leo Kempel’s current research interests are conformal antennas, engineered materials for microwave applications, and computational electromagnetics.
-Kempel is a Member of Tau Beta Pi, Beta Kappa Nu, and Commission B of the International Scientific Radio Union (URSI).
+Kempel is a member of Tau Beta Pi, Beta Kappa Nu, and Commission B of the International Scientific Radio Union (URSI).
 He received the MSU College of Engineering’s Withrow Distinguished Scholar (Junior Faculty) Award in 2001, the MSU Teacher-Scholar award in 2002, and a CAREER award by the National Science Foundation in 2002.

-Dr. Kempel earned both his Ph.D. and Master of Science in Electrical Engineering from the University of Michigan, in 1994 and 1990, respectively.
+Leo earned both his Ph.D. and Master of Science in Electrical Engineering from the University of Michigan, in 1994 and 1990, respectively.
 He also holds a Bachelor of Science in Electrical Engineering from the University of Cincinnati, 1989.

 Retired Vice Chairman, Dow Corning Corporation, and Executive-in-Residence, The Eli Broad College of Business, Michigan State University

-Sheets joined Dow Corning in 1982 and held a variety of professional roles in accounting, finance, marketing, and management.
+J. Donald Sheets joined Dow Corning in 1982 and held a variety of professional roles in accounting, finance, marketing, and management.
 Through a series of commercial management positions in Dow Corning’s electronics business, Sheets helped improve customer relationships and channel effectiveness while leading the commercialization of innovative new products.
 He was named vice president and chief financial officer in 2003.
 Sheets was vice chairman of Dow Corning as it became a wholly owned subsidiary of The Dow Chemical Company in 2016.
 After helping the company through the transition into Dow, he retired on Feb.
 1, 2017.

-Sheets serves as a trustee for Albion College, and as a director at Midland Center for the Arts, The Axia Institute, Wolverine Bank, Tri-Star Trust Bank, and MidMichigan Health System.
+Don serves as a trustee for Albion College, and as a director at Midland Center for the Arts, The Axia Institute, Wolverine Bank, Tri-Star Trust Bank, and MidMichigan Health System.